emibloque/emibloque/_posts/2020-04-10-the-main-threat-of-a-single-thread.md

 > JavaScript is asynchronous, so there is nothing to worry about.

-This is kind of true for **I/O operations** (calling a REST API, a database, reading a file...), but not for **CPU intensive tasks**, and before getting into this I'd like to review some concepts.
+This is kind of true for **I/O operations** (calling a REST API, a database, reading a file...), but not for **CPU-bound tasks**, and before getting into this I'd like to review some concepts.

 ## Some background